People have been saying it to her for a while now: get ready for your time on American Idol to change your life.

 Often it seems conquering nerves is the biggest challenge for Idol contestants, but Rosado said he had a special cure for that.

-"For me, my faith is what pulls me through…God is my everything," said Rosado, a Hillsborough Community College student who serves as a worship leader in his church and sings in the choir.
-"I'm nervous until I finally start singing."
+"For me, my faith is what pulls me through…God is my everything," said Rosado, who serves as a worship leader in his church and sings in the choir.
+"I'm nervous until I finally start singing.
+It goes away, in that moment when I open my mouth."

-Told that St. Petersburg native Michael Lynche, who placed fourth on Idol back in 2010, advised him and Magrane not to take anything for granted and realize "it's that one shot which can change your life," Rosado responded with gratitude.
+Told that St. Petersburg native Michael Lynche, who placed fourth on Idol back in 2010, advised him and Magrane not to take anything for granted while on Idol and realize "It's that one shot which can change your life," Rosado responded with gratitude.

-"It's wonderful to hear that," said the singer, who had auditioned for Idol four times previously before making the show this season.
+"It's wonderful to hear that and we certainly don't take anything for granted," said the singer, who auditioned for Idol four times before.
 "I've dreamt about being on that stage since I was 10 years old.
 Now, you give it all you've got and trust that God has it in his hands."